pmocal/project-euler/README.md

 ## Code

-I solved problems 1 through 7 in Python. #8 is solved in Java.
+Solutions to problems 1 through 7 are in Python while the solution to #8 is in Java.